robotology/walking-teleoperation/docs/FrameDescriptions.md

 ![inertialFrame](https://user-images.githubusercontent.com/17707730/75995174-53dd4100-5efc-11ea-98db-8ea3cbe33379.jpg)

 In the code, the `oculusInertial` and `oculusRoot` are used for calling the inertial frame.
 It is identified at the beginning of the teleoperation scenario.
-The `x` and `y` axis are parallel to the ground surface, while the `z` axis (heading) is identified according to the front of the human when starting the teleoperation processes.
+The `z` axis of the frame is parallel to the gravity in the opposite direction, while the `x` and `y` axes are parallel to the ground.
+The `x` axis is toward the front of the human when starting the teleoperation processes, and the `y` axis is identified according to the right-hand rule.

 ## Oculus Device
 According to the [Oculus documentation](https://developer.oculus.com/documentation/native/pc/dg-sensor/), the frame attached to the Oculus Virtual Reality (OVR) headset is defined by: